 Then, which one is the best, IPU or IDS?
-The answer of this question is far as evidence is still limited.
-Despite arguing which one is the best, we can gain as much possitive advantages as we can from those theories.
-Both IPU and IDS will produce benefits if they are related to strong primary care: Patients with early stage of disease will have less comorbidities as preventive interventions for several medical problems have been delivered continuously with both approaches.
+The answer to this question is still unknown as evidence is still limited.
+Despite arguing which one is the best, we can gain as many positive advantages as we can from those theories.
+Both IPU and IDS will produce benefits if they are related to strong primary care: patients with early stage of diseases will have fewer comorbidities as preventive interventions for several medical problems have been delivered continuously with both approaches.
 Thus, the approaches can produce higher outcomes.
 With the increasing importance of primary care and the shifting population having multiple chronic diseases, integration of care should be prioritized.
-However, competitions among providers to deliver as much value as they can and minimize services provided should also be given attention.

-Competitions remain an important element to boost quality.
-Competitions could also leverage value.
+However, competition among providers to deliver as much value as they can and minimize services provided should also be given attention.
+Competition remains an important element to boost quality.
+Competition could also leverage value.
 Improved quality and process will decrease costs and enhance customer satisfaction.
-Published outcomes and reward-punishment mechanism can, possibly, leverage value even there is no one-to-one freestanding IPU competitions.
-Through competitions, providers will consider to implement the most efficient way to deliver healthcare by reducing unnecessary costs.
+Published outcomes and reward-punishment mechanism can, possibly, leverage value even when there is no one-to-one freestanding IPU competition.
+Through competition, providers will consider implementing the most efficient way to deliver healthcare by reducing unnecessary costs.

 However, creating an ideal competition in healthcare is not easy.
-Competitions will fail to boost efficiency because health insurance company pays for most of healthcare costs [18].
+The competition will fail to boost efficiency because health insurance companies pay for most of the healthcare costs [18].
 Interestingly, a zero-sum-based situation also emerges as Porter and Teisberg describe how providers divide value instead of creating value [15].
-Patients' satisfaction is one component to drive competitions.
-Patients' perspective, despite being subjective, can be used to improve quality of care [18].
-Reporting value, including patients' satisfaction and other outcomes, assures both patients and providers to have enough information and compare performance.
+The patients' satisfaction is one component to drive competition.
+The patients' perspective, despite being subjective, can be used to improve the quality of care [18].
+Reporting value, including patients' satisfaction and other outcomes, assures that both patients and providers have enough information and compare performance.

-Enthoven and Tollen favour risk-adjustment prepayment scheme and ability of patients to choose IDS.
-Prepayment scheme should reward providers for maintaining healthy population and solving medical problems at the lowest costs.
-Despite emphasizing IPU, they favour IDS because it encourages ambulatory care for chronic conditions and reduces hospitalization.
+Enthoven and Tollen favor risk-adjustment prepayment schemes and the ability of patients to choose IDS.
+Prepayment scheme should reward providers for maintaining a healthy population and solving medical problems at the lowest costs.
+Despite emphasizing IPU, they favor IDS because it encourages ambulatory care for chronic conditions and reduces hospitalization.
 IDS provides coordinated care in a full cycle of care including home, inpatient and outpatient settings.
 Costs should be the sum of total costs in all settings, not only in one setting.
 Besides, IDS should also be conducted efficiently with the help of IT, especially electronic medical records [19].